-Where precast concrete piles have replaced original timber piles, they are likely to have been replaced as ‘like for like’ – that is, with ordinary piles only.
+Where precast concrete piles have replaced original timber piles, the replacements are likely to be ordinary piles only.
 This means there may be no lateral bracing in the foundation, so this should be checked (see Inadequate foundation bracing below).

 More recent repiling is likely to have used H5-treated square radiata pine replacement piles, and is more likely to include some lateral bracing – but this should be confirmed.

 Wire ties connecting piles to bearers should be checked for corrosion, and where there is evidence of corrosion the ties must be replaced.